 Similarity Ensemble Approach

-The chemical-centric method can exploit the pharmacological relationships among protein targets in addition to biological .
-Curcumin found to have 193 human target proteins.
-Desmethoxycurcumin was mapped to 166 human target proteins, Bisdemethoxycurcumin had 71 human target proteins and Turmerone was associated with 2 target proteins.
-After removing overlapped target proteins of all the studied bioactives, we had 219 unique target proteins for further study.
+The chemical-centric method can exploit the pharmacological relationships among protein targets in addition to their biological .
+The target molecule Curcumin was queried and we found 193 human target proteins associated with it.
+Desmethoxycurcumin was mapped to 166 human target proteins, Bisdemethoxycurcumin identified to have 71 human target proteins and Turmerone was associated with 2 target proteins.
+After removing overlapped target proteins , we had 219 unique target proteins for further PPIN study.

 Network formation and Property

-We downloaded Human protein interaction data (scored links between proteins) from String DB and identified all the interaction in which any of the 219 target proteins were involved and this has led to 208125 interactions for which the interaction score was varied from 150 to 999.
-Further to reduce the complexity of the network and to increase the confidence of the interaction, we included only edges having interaction score above 300.
-This has led to total 58482 interactions (edge) involving 11979 proteins (nodes).
+We downloaded Human protein interaction data (scored links between proteins) from String DB and retrieved all the interaction in which any of the 219 target proteins were involved.
+This has led to 208125 interactions having interaction score from 150 to 999.
+We removed edges having score below 300 which gave a total of 58482 interactions as edgeand 11979 (TP+IP) proteins as nodes.
+The nodes were comprised of TP (219) and IP (11,760).

-Real Biological interactions Network vs. False interaction Network
+Biological Interactions Network (True PPIN) vs. False interaction Network (false PPIN)

 Difference in Centrality Measures

-We calculated the correlation coefficient of all the centrality measures for the PPI and false interaction PPI network.
-For PPI network, we found the very strong correlation between degree and betweenness centrality (0.95) which shows that nodes with high degree control the information flow in the network by being present in shortest paths in PPI networks and may contribute to multiple pathways.
-Thus, it shows the nodes with high degree in PPI network are not good candidate of potential target proteins as they can impact multiple pathways simultaneously in a biological system.
+We calculated the correlation coefficient of all the centrality measures for the true PPIN and false PPIN.
+For true PPIN , we found the very strong correlation between degree and betweenness centrality (0.95) which shows that nodes with high degree control the information flow in the network by being present in shortest paths in PPIN and may contribute to multiple pathways.

-Using our study finding, we removed the insignificant edges and nodes from PPI network and made it sparse.
-We removed edges having jaccard score value above 75 percentile of PPI network and nodes that had closeness centrality value less than the 25 percentiles.
-The resulting network had 1900 nodes and 4637 edges.
+By using our findings, we removed the insignificant edges and nodes from true PPIN and made it sparse.
+We removed edges having jaccard score value above 75 percentile of true PPIN.
+We also removed the nodes that had closeness centrality value less than the 25 percentiles in true PPIN.
+This yielded a resulting network of 1900 nodes and 4637 edges.

-We used Markov cluster (MCL) algorithm for module identification.
-MCL algorithm is particularly noise-tolerant as well as effective in identifying high-quality functional modules .
-MCL is unsupervised cluster algorithm for graphs (also known as networks) based on manipulation of transition probabilities to identify functional module.
-Functional modules are generally highly overlapped but MCL is hard clustering algorithm and proteins are non-overlapping.
-The fundamental concept of identifying functional modules is that a pair of proteins interacting with each other has higher probability of sharing the same function (pathway) than two proteins not interacting with each other.
-The algorithm identified 6 clusters within network (Fig. 2).
+We used Markov cluster (MCL) algorithm for protein cluster identification.
+MCL algorithm is particularly noise-tolerant as well as effective in identifying high-quality protein clusters .
+MCL is unsupervised cluster algorithm for graphs based on manipulation of transition probabilities to identify protein clusters.
+Protein clusters are generally highly overlapped but MCL is hard clustering algorithm and proteins are non-overlapping.
+The fundamental concept of identifying protein clusters is that a pair of proteins interacting with each other has higher probability of sharing the same function (pathway) than two proteins not interacting with each other.
+The MCL algorithm identified 6 clusters within true PPIN (Figure 2).